FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 end
 ```

-What's up witht that `columns=:spinner`?
+What's up with that `columns=:spinner`?
 Read below.
 By the way, there's a few different kind of spinners

 ```@example prog
 import Term.Progress: SPINNERS